 And there is the animation, produced by ShadowMachine in studios in the U.S., U.K. and Mexico.
 It is an incredible spectacle of a sort that CG and even hand-drawn animation cannot hope to achieve: rich, tactile, somehow intimate, even in its grandest moments.
 The puppets, as you might expect from the creator of Pan’s Labyrinth’s Pale Man, are variously eerie, uncanny, grotesque, adorable, and sad creations, and always memorable.
 The screen is always saturated with light, color, and detail, and the animators stage amazing coups of action and scale.
 But what stays with you are the gentlest gestures: the way Geppetto trails his long, careworn fingers across a blanket, or the way Pinocchio’s expression changes in the wood grain around his eyes.

 There’s no doubt that this is, technically and artistically, one of the great works of stop motion, a rarefied and quixotic art form.
 Within its stubbornly practical world of rubber and clay, paper and paint, joints and wires and levers, this is as ambitious an undertaking as Avatar.
 But del Toro’s greatest achievement is not to let all the artistry overwhelm the art.
 It’s an unruly, wild, and tender film that sometimes gets lost but, by the end, finds its way to a very moving state of grace.

-Guillermo del Toro’s Pinocchio debuts on Netflix on Dec.
-9, and in theaters in November.
+Guillermo del Toro’s Pinocchio is streaming on Netflix now.